Persistent Surveillance for Large-Scale Security

 The camera system combines a wide-angle view with the ability to zoom in on any point at the operator’s command.
 Up to six zoomed views can be commanded at any time and shared to multiple workstations.
 It provides a 360-degree field of view and covers 36 to 43 square miles.
 The image is updated three times per second and the resolution is optimized to follow vehicles and people.
 A dedicated narrow focus camera similar to that mounted on news helicopters providing 15 times 4K resolution can be directed to watch a smaller area of interest for much higher resolution in real time that can identify individual people or read license plates.
 The effective resolution of the main camera system is 440 megapixels.
 Compare that to an ultra-high-end professional DLSR camera providing a 50 megapixel image.

 Persistent surveillance has applicability in disaster relief, port and border surveillance, humanitarian assistance, large sporting events, any mission which requires high-resolution real-time imagery of a large area.
 While born of a need to protect troops, the companies building this technology are working with government agencies to expand the applicability to more civilian purposes.
-In all these applications, the three legs of this technology stool are the camera system, algorithms and sophisticated computers.
-It is especially appropriate to environments where quick erection is required such as natural disasters.
+In all these applications, the three technology pillars are the camera system, algorithms, and sophisticated computers.
+The solutions supported by these pillars can be especially useful in environments where natural disasters demand that projects are constructed quickly.

 Just having that much data would be impossible for any number of operators to monitor in real time.
 A very sophisticated software package running on a high‐performance computer is an integral part of the system and allows for automated monitoring of defined areas looking for motion and anomalies.
 Alerts can be automatically passed to the operators and other cameras slaved to that location for better imagery.
 A handful of operators can monitor the entire city and are able to direct on-the-ground security forces to trouble spots.